MicrosoftDocs/dynamics365smb-docs/business-central/across-field-mapping-when-exporting-payment-files-using-bank-data-conversion-service.md

     ms.author: sgroespe

 ---
-# Field Mapping When Exporting Payment Files Using Bank Data Conversion Service
+# Field Mapping When Exporting Payment Files Using the AMC Banking 365 Fundamentals extension
-When you export payment files using the Bank Data Conversion Service feature, the data that you export is exposed to the provider of the bank data conversion service.
+When you export payment files using the AMC Banking 365 Fundamentals extension, the data that you export is exposed to the service provider.
 The service provider is responsible for the privacy of this data.
-For more information about how the Bank Data Conversion Service feature works, see [About the Data Exchange Framework](across-about-the-data-exchange-framework.md).
+For more information about the AMC Banking 365 Fundamentals extension, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

 > [!CAUTION]
->  When you export payment files by using the Bank Data Conversion Service feature, some of your business data will be exposed to the provider of the service.
+>  When you export payment files by using the AMC Banking 365 Fundamentals extension, some of your business data will be exposed to the provider of the service.
 The service provider, AMC Consult A/S, is responsible for the privacy of this data.
 For more information, see [AMC Privacy Policy](https://go.microsoft.com/fwlink/?LinkId=510158).

-The following table lists the fields in [!INCLUDE[d365fin](includes/d365fin_md.md)] from which data can be exported to the service provider.
+The following table lists the fields in [!INCLUDE[d365fin](includes/d365fin_md.md)] from which you can export data.

 |Mapped Field|Field in Table|Table|Description|
 |------------------|--------------------|-----------|---------------------------------------|